Automattic/WP-Job-Manager/readme.txt

 * Settings: Use key for tabs - fixes issues with locales
 * Show pending count in admin menu
 * Added job_types argument to jobs shortcode to show jobs of a certain type only
+* Hierarchical dropdown for categories on filter form

 = 1.4.0 =
 * Added pagination to the job dashboard to avoid memory issues